 Astra Streaming FAQs

-Astra Streaming offers customers a pay-as-you-go, consumption based pricing model that allows customers to start using Astra Streaming for free with a cost model that scales as they grow.
+Astra Streaming offers customers a pay-as-you-go, consumption based pricing model that allows customers to use Astra Streaming with a cost model that scales as they grow.

 Customers can opt to customize their deployment to meet specific requirements which will adjust their pricing up or down depending on their specific requirement.
 These customizations options include items such as: